A Linux host and Nix are the two requirements for this project. Knowledge about

 Though you can use a build shim that uses a Docker container.

 Using Nix through Docker is not ideal, but should work when working under specific conditions.

 While Nix works on macOS, this project require a Linux builder to work.
-Using the Docker builder is an alternative to setting up a Linux virtual machine.
-After all, Docker on macOS is a specialized Linux virtual machine.
-TO BE TESTED
+Using the Docker build shim may work, testing is needed, contributions welcome.

 A primer on Nix